I wrote this two weeks ago from today, and trashed it.

-Unpacking my suitcase this morning, I noticed this and snapped a pic.
+Unpacking my suitcase this morning, I saw these.

 Why is there a stack of doctors cards from a cancer center?
 Oh yeah…They say that’s me.

 If you are lost on this journey, you can pick up the beginning here.

 On Tuesday, March 22nd, I sat in a little room, waiting for the doctor to walk in.
 The journey so far has been about the waiting.
 It was a huge test to keep me waiting for an hour, but he knew what he was doing.
 He walked in, introduced himself, sat down and said, “So Barbara, what brings you here to see me today?”

 Later on I realized, he wanted to see if I could say it.

 I don’t recall my exact words, but they were calmly coming out of my mouth something like this.
 I told him about the mammogram; the biopsy, then the call from my doctor using the ‘C’ word, and rushing me to see him.
 So, basically, they are telling me I have a mass in my breast, the size of a golf ball.
 It’s cancer, and I want it gone.
 What’s the plan?